mdolidon/endlines/README.md

 ## News

-Version 1.8.3 got a minor fix on convention counts after a Valgrind analysis.

-Version 1.8.2 got more verbose when converting standard streams.

-Version 1.8.1 should fix the build issue with OSX.
+Version 1.9 got the "--final" option, outputs normal messages to standard output instead of standard error stream, and allows short flags collapsing.

-Version 1.8 is safe for concurrent launches.
-A build issue has been found for Apple OSX.
+Versions 1.8.x got safe for concurrent launches.

 Version 1.7 embeds the speed and robustness improvements of quickly paced previous versions.
 I strongly encourage you to upgrade.
 I removed the tags on purpose.
 Besides, I don't have a Mac anymore, and this will be the last version that I can compile for OSX by myself.
 If somebody is willing to provide support with OSX builds, I'll be glad to team up.
 Please just open an issue.